gitshishirkarki/spring-document-management-system/readme.md

 The collection includes all the endpoints and example requests for the Document Management System backend.

+## Front End
+To view the folder and document hierarchy UI and download the documents, open the index.html file in your web browser.

 ## Contributing

 Contributions to the Document Management System backend are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.